 3. It is better to add lemon juice after blending the ingredients.
 Lemon juice will help in preserving the rich green color of the chutney.

 4. Immediately store the chutney in your refrigerator in an air-tight container.

 So, all you have to do is to be slightly cautious while making the chutney, keeping the points in mind, and your delicious flavourful mint coriander chutney will be ready in no time.

 Recipes to use this mint coriander chutney:

 I hope you give this recipe a try and enjoy it as much as I enjoyed preparing it and writing it down for you all.
-I would love to hear your feedbacks on this.
-When you try it, kindly post your valuable comments below or share it with me personally on Instagram / Facebook, or post it with due credits.
+I would love to hear your feedback on this.
+When you try it, kindly post your valuable comments below or share them with me personally on Instagram / Facebook.
 You may also pin it on Pinterest.

 Let us get started with the recipe, shall we?